JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

     * More function means more space.
     * The first area of craftmanship is trading function for size.
         * The more fine-grained the user's options are the more space the program will take up.
-        * Breaking functions into small modules costs performance and space?
+        * Breaking functions into small modules costs performance and space.
     * The second area of craftmanship is space-time trade-offs.
         * To do this make sure your team is trained in programming techniques and not just reliant on previous experience.
         * Each program should have access to two different library sets for the common functionality.
 The quick one and the squeezed one.